 You'll have better success when the day is winding down, and the prospect has more bandwidth for an unexpected request.

-But this pattern communicates to the buyer that your request isn’t urgent.
+But this pattern communicates to the buyer that your request isn't urgent.
 To express urgency, I recommend skewing your touchpoints the opposite way.
-I wait quite a while after making my first attempt to follow up -- maybe 12 days or two weeks.
-But then I use a half-life rule with each subsequent attempt.
+I wait quite a while after making my first attempt to follow up -- anywhere from 12 days to two weeks.

 Here's what this schedule might look like: